-Despite all of the advantages, IOP treatment is not right for everyone.
+Despite all of the advantages, IOP programs are not right for everyone.
 If you do not have a reliable place to live or have an unstable family environment, IOP may not be the best choice for your treatment.
 This is especially true for those who have someone with a chemical dependence still living in the home.
 Additionally, you may not be a candidate for IOP if you are very severely addicted, are at risk of experiencing life-threatening withdrawal symptoms.
 Lastly, if you have already previously completed an addiction treatment program IOP may not be ideal for you.

 Do IOP Programs Offer Detox?

 Detox treatment addresses the symptoms of withdrawal, which is the process of allowing all of the drugs or alcohol to exit your system.
 Detox can be a difficult or lengthy process.
 It often requires medical aid in order to help people deal with physical and emotional side effects.
 For this reason, IOPs do not offer detox.

 Not providing detox is one of the main reasons why they are able to keep their costs down for their clients.
 If you are in need of a detox program but are still interested in an IOP, the best option would be to detox in an appropriate program before stepping down to an IOP for the remainder of your treatment.
 At Buckhead Behavioral Health, we can help facilitate detox or you in the local area before you attend our IOP program.

 What Happens After IOP?